-C) Excepting Life Time Memberships, membership in the OKLP is annual, and expires on the three hundred sixty-sixth (366th) day following the date of receipt of the inhabitant’s prior qualifying contribution.
+- C) Excepting Lifetime Memberships, membership in the OKLP is annual, and expires on the three hundred sixty-sixth (366th) day following the date of receipt of the member’s prior qualifying contribution.

-D) Membership Suspension.
-The State Committee shall have the authority to suspend, terminate or refuse any membership in the OKLP by a three-fourths (3/4) vote.
-The State Committee shall immediately notify the individual by certified mail of the suspension, termination, or refusal, and the reasons for such, affording the individual the right to appeal to the State Committee at one of its next two meetings, or to appeal at the Annual Business Meeting at the State Convention.
-Upon such appeal, the State Committee or the Annual Business Meeting, as the case may be, may by majority vote reverse the suspension, termination or refusal of membership.
+- D) Membership Suspension.
+The State Executive Committee shall have the authority to suspend, terminate or refuse any membership in the OKLP by a three-fourths (3/4) vote.
+The State Executive Committee shall immediately notify the individual by certified mail of the suspension, termination, or refusal, and the reasons for such, affording the individual the right to appeal to the State Executive Committee at one of its next two meetings, or to appeal to the delegation-at-large during the Annual Business Meeting at the State Convention.
+Upon such appeal, the State Executive Committee or the Annual Business Meeting, as the case may be, may by majority vote to reverse the suspension, termination or refusal of membership.
 Otherwise, the membership shall remain voided for a period of one year from the original three-fourths (3/4) vote, after which time the individual may re-apply for membership in the OKLP.

 A) Libertarian County Committees

 A) Purpose.
 The purpose of a County Committee is to promote Libertarian policy, activities, voter registration, and campaigns; and to control and manage all of the affairs and properties of the Libertarian County Committee between County Conventions.

 B) Organizational Structure.
 County Committees shall have the liberty to organize their own County Committee structures that are not inconsistent with these bylaws; subject to the approval of the State Executive Committee through the Chartering process.